dmlemos/bggcli/README.rst

 ``bggcli`` is a Command Line Interface providing automation for tedious tasks on `BoardGameGeek <http://www .boardgamegeek.com>`__ (aka BGG).
 It relies on the Web UI and not on the `official API <https://www.boardgamegeek.com/wiki/page/BGG_XML_API2>`__ which doesn't offer all features available.
+Originally written by Sylvain Francois and updated for Python 3.6 and the 2018 BGG interface by Greg Smith.

 Only 3 operations are implemented at this time: